OpenBAS-Platform/docker/README.md

 ### OpenEx - Platform

-The OpenEx platform is based on Spring Boot (JAVA) and the main Docker container is running a JAVA process.
+The OpenEx platform is based on Spring (JAVA) and the main Docker container is running a JAVA process.
 In order to setup the JAVA memory allocation, you can use the environment variable `ES_JAVA_OPTS`.

 The minimal recommended option today is -Xms1G -Xmx1G.